yennanliu/CS_basics/doc/faq/faq_flink.md

 - https://www.cloudduggu.com/flink/interview-questions/

 ### 14. What are the different ways to use Apache Flink?
-Apache Flink can be deployed and configured in the below ways.
+Apache Flink can be deployed and configured in below ways.
 - Flink can be setup Locally (Single Machine)
 - It can be deployed on a VM machine.
 - We can use Flink as a Docker image.
 - We can configure and deploy Flink as a standalone cluster.
 - Flink can be deployed and configured on Hadoop YARN and another resource managing framework.
 - Flink can be deployed and configured on a Cloud system.

 ### 15. Explain how flink implement `exactly once` ? what's the logics, mechanisms.. ?
 - `distributed snapshot`